 This 725-acre preserve southeast of Visalia protects one of the largest remaining wetland prairie habitats in the San Joaquin Valley.

-The James K. Herbert Wetland Prairie Preserve is a small piece of a once extensive wetland prairie.
+Closed to the public except for special events, the James K. Herbert Wetland Prairie Preserve is a small piece of a once extensive wetland prairie.
 It provides a refuge for owls that live underground, toads that estivate (similar to hibernation) in the soil, whimbrel flocks that visit as they migrate between Argentina and Alaska, and flowers that bloom in bright displays of magenta, yellow, gold, violet, white and pink.

 SRT purchased this property in 2000, located at the junction of Road 168 and Highway 137 between the towns of Tulare and Lindsay, from James K. Herbert and his wife Carol Sellers Herbert at a generous bargain sale price.
 Due to its rare ecosystem, please do not visit the Preserve without express permission from SRT.

 Sequoia Riverlands Trust manages the preserve with a rigorous scientific research program using livestock grazing and prescribed fire to improve native plant forage for cattle and wildlife.
 As with most grazing land in California, agriculture and wildlife coexist.

 Additionally, we’ve created an 83-acre seasonal wetland with meandering stream channels and native vegetation, enhancing the area for wildlife.
 Over 125 bird species seek food or shelter here, including burrowing owl, Swainson's hawk, red-winged blackbird, mallard and golden eagle.